ORG4N/software-engineering-1/README.md

 1. Download files from repo to local machine
    1. Clone from GitHub, OR
    2. Download as ZIP and extract
-2. Run the .exe to open the game (coursework2-ORG4N > Crawler > CMD-Crawler.exe.lnk)
+2. Build and Run the .exe to open the game
-   1. Double click on the CMD-Crawler.exe within file explorer, or
+   1. Double click on the .exe within file explorer, or
    2. Execute the .exe through the Command Prompt or Powershell

 ![Installation gif](https://github.com/ORG4N/software-engineering-1/blob/master/docs/images/Installation.gif)